The Most Influential People in Fashion. Anna WintourEditor-in-chief, VogueVogue, c’est moi.

 No fashion figure has ever played her power as strongly and cannily as the feared, respected, sharply intelligent Wintour.
 She can make a fledgling’s career in a single phone call (designers from John Galliano to Zac Posen owe her a debt of gratitude), anoint the next society muse (Lauren duPont, Jessica Joffe), and raise millions for her favorite causes ($26 million for the Met’s Costume Institute in the past eleven years, $14 million for various AIDS charities).
 And let’s not forget her burgeoning empire (Teen Vogue, Men’s Vogue, Vogue Living).

 Even paint-wielding peta activists and a whiny roman à clef can’t touch her.
+In fact, she’s been an inadvertent boon to the publishing industry, since The Devil Wears Prada spawned its own subgenre of chick lit.
+Peter MarinoArchitect The premier set designer for the luxury-shopping experience, ever since he did Barneys’ uptown flagship back in 1992.
 The Impact of Pop Art on the World of Fashion – From Art to Industry and Back.
 Ever since pop art emerged in the fifties, it has been going hand in hand with the fashion industry.

 They are connected social worlds, alike in so many ways – not least when it comes to their sense of self-importance – but it's never been clear whether art and fashion really mix.
 In the exhibition Feel & Think: A New Era in Tokyo Fashion, the organisers and curators go a long way to try to get you to consider that question.
 The show is collaboration between the Sherman Contemporary Art Foundation and the National Art School and features installation art works by five Tokyo-based fashion brands who go under a bewildering array of upper and lowercase neologisms including ANREALAGE, mintdesigns, SASQUATCHfabrix, THEATRE PRODUCTS and writtenafterwards.